 Self-Guided Interpretative Trail

 Enjoy a self-guided interpretative walk through the vineyard.
-The trail is designed for an easy 20-minute stroll, and is kid-friendly!
+The trail is designed for an easy 20-minute stroll, and it’s kid-friendly!
 Ask about the “On’Tom’all’O’G” game.
 Kids will have fun searching for the bug helpers in the vineyard and get awarded with a Graduation pin upon completion.
 The Interpretative Trail is free of charge and no reservations are required.